Don’t feel pressured to create a perfect childhood. These are the things your kids will remember, and they’re simpler than you think.

 Memory works in funny ways.
 They don’t form an overarching view or even play out like a two-hour movie.
 Instead, they’re little snippets—10-second sound bites—we tuck away in our minds.

-Will it be today, when we were lounging on the blanket spread on the floor?
-Or the times I sat on the couch with my phone while they’re playing cars?
+Will it be today, when we were lounging on the blanket spread on the floor, or the times I sat on the couch with my phone while they’re playing cars?
 I’ll stop what I’m doing and wonder, “Is this a moment they’ll remember several years from now?”

-Putting pressure on yourself to create the perfect childhood will be remembered as just that: a mom too focused on creating potential memories instead of living them.
+Because putting pressure on yourself to create the perfect childhood will be remembered as just that: a mom too focused on creating potential memories instead of living them.

 Because here’s the thing: you’re likely harder on yourself than your kids are on you.